-It has a rectangular design like most wrist-band fitness trackers, with a touch-sensitive button on its left and a 1-inch (100 x 160 pixels) monochrome touchscreen display.
-The special edition version comes with an exclusive granite reflective/black woven strap and a classic black strap.
+It has a rectangular design like most wrist-band fitness trackers, with a touch-sensitive button on its left side and a 1-inch (100 x 160 pixels) monochrome touchscreen display.
+The Special Edition version comes with an exclusive granite reflective/black woven strap and a classic black strap.

 Despite its small size, the display is easy to read in most lighting conditions except bright sunlight.
 It also responds swiftly to swipes and touches.